CHIROOTH/ExpandNet/README.md

 5. dict: If using dbalign, the multilingual dictionary which it will use, or 'bn' to use BabelNet as this dictionary (if available).
 6. output_file: The address of the file where the result of the alignment step will be saved.
 7. join_char:  The character to use to connect multi-word expressions.
 Should not be a space.
+8. num_workers: The number of parallel processes to use.
+The default, 1, is strongly recommended for most cases.

 Altogether, it can be run as such: